michelle-rascati-sp/k8s-helm-example/README.md

 spec:
 ```

-Edit to make it look like our k8s objects.
+1. Edit to make it look like our k8s objects.

-Create a namespace to keep things separate:
+2. Create a namespace to keep things separate:
 ```
 kubectl create namespace mychart
 ```

+3. Deploy the first release of this chart
 ```
 $ helm upgrade mychart mychart --install --namespace mychart --wait Release "mychart" does not exist.
 Installing it now.